Crayfry/Dishonored_Cheat_menu/README.md

 This is an external cheat, meaning you do not need to tamper with any game files.
 All you need to do is click the "hook game" button in the cheat, while the game is running, then the cheat will attempt to find and hook onto the game.
 The cheat looks for "Dishonored.exe" specifically, so you might need to rename the game exe file.
 Once the game has been hooked, the cheat will start working.

 # Features
-Unlimited health, mana, elixirs, ammo, clip (no reload).
+Unlimited health, mana, elixirs, ammo, clip (no reload), teleport to specific coordinates ('~' will use current coordinates of that axis).

 Remove Blink cooldown, Unlimited duration for Dark Vision and Possession, and setting blink marker on current position.